coolbeans201/GreatTechBlogPosts/README.md

 [Data as a Product: Applying a Product Mindset to Data at Netflix](https://netflixtechblog.medium.com/data-as-a-product-applying-a-product-mindset-to-data-at-netflix-4a4d1287a31d) - The usefulness of data as a product on display at Netflix

+[The Data Canary: How Netflix Validates Catalog Metadata](https://netflixtechblog.medium.com/the-data-canary-how-netflix-validates-catalog-metadata-18b699d58e36) - A good overview on how to proper valdiate and rollout data changes

 ### New York Times

 [Congrats, You’re On Call!
 Now What?](https://open.nytimes.com/congrats-youre-on-call-now-what-8d36c5ad60aa) - How to effectively handle an on-call rotation